pokt-network/poktroll/docusaurus/docs/operate/quickstart/service_cheatsheet.md

 ### How do I query for all existing onchain Services?

-Then, you can query for all services like so:
+You can query for all services like so:

 ```bash
 poktrolld query service all-services --node https://shannon-testnet-grove-rpc.beta.poktroll.com --output json | jq